 4.3 Conda on new Macs

 If you have one of the newer Macs with Apple chips (the M-series) you may run into some problems with certain Conda packages that have not yet been built for the ARM64 architecture.
 The Rosetta software allows ARM64 Macs to use software built for the old AMD64 architecture, which means you can always fall back on creating AMD/Intel-based environments and use them in conjunction with Rosetta.
-This is how you do it:
+This can be done by specifying --subdir osx-64

 conda config --env --set subdir osx-64